 - A community is also a great resource for moral support and idea-sharing.

 - Communities will also teach you how to interact and promote on the social channels.
-The members will tell you all the rules and guidelines to follow when you get back to social.
+The members will tell you all the rules and guidelines to follow when you get back to social media.
 Additionally, these professionals can also bring you a fresh perspective on your work and how you can improve plus how to deal with everyday challenges social media specialists face.

 There are also influencer marketing conferences occasionally held from time to time in different parts of the world that you can attend and make connections.